What Causes Dandruff in Dogs? A Pet Owner's Guide

 Walking Dandruff

-This unique type of dandruff is caused by Cheyletiella mites, which are parasites that live on the skin and cause intense itchiness.
+This unique type of dandruff is caused by Cheyletiella mites, which are parasites that live on the skin and cause immense irritation and itching.
 The flakes seem to move or “walk” because of the mites, and treatment often requires medication to eliminate the parasites.

 What Causes Dandruff in Dogs?